Mariihmp/Mariihmp/README.md

-- CE graduate.
-Ex-AISC fellow, working as an ML engineer / data scientist in fintech
+- Ex-AISC fellow, working as an ML engineer / data scientist in fintech
 - Lately spending a lot of time on AI safety concepts, the HuggingFace ecosystem, and the philosophy-AI intersection.

----

 - Looking to collaborate on fun challenging projects
 - Like to contribute to open source

----

 ## Writing